List of fan-owned sports teams

-This list of fan-owned sports teams includes professional and semi-professional teams solely owned by fans/supporters, either via a collective organisation or where the assumption of majority ownership by a small group is prohibited by the club's constitution or governing documents.
-In some cases, the line is blurry between these teams and teams whose ownership is publicly traded.
+This list of fan-owned sports teams includes professional and semi-professional teams in which supporters collectively own or control all or part of the club, either through a democratic supporter or membership organisation or through rights established in the club's constitution or governing documents.
+The list distinguishes between majority supporter ownership and minority supporter ownership where appropriate.
+In some cases, the distinction between supporter ownership and publicly traded ownership depends on the proportion of ownership held collectively by supporters and the governance rights attached to that ownership.
 Teams playing at every level in each country are shown, and are sorted by home country.

 Association football

 Argentina

 All association football clubs in Argentina are owned by their members.
 Every club is organised as not-for-profit organization according to Argentinian law (asociación civil sin fines de lucro).

 There are a few privately owned teams such as Crucero del Norte.